jeremie-borel/sie-p1-parser/README.md

 ### Disclaimer

 Rather than put here my own code and pretend it just works, I'll detail the steps I've taken to decrypt this mess.
 I'm sure the things I do look pathetic to anyone with a tiny bit of prior knowledge on how DLMS/HDLC and the like are structured but, as said before, none of the complex and very well written package I've found on the subject happened to work for my case.
+Anyway, comment are welcome.

 ## Steps to read the data